johansteyn/paintshop/README.md

 ### Contents

 1. The Challenge
+2. Design
-2. Implementation
+3. Implementation
-3. Build
+4. Build
-4. Run
+5. Run

 --------------------------------------------------------------------------------
 ### 1. The Challenge